Near-Optimal Regret for Distributed Adversarial Bandits: A Black-Box Approach: Introduction

 \subsection{Related works}

-\paragraph{Distributed online convex optimization.} Distributed online convex optimization (D-OCO) studies a network of agents that sequentially make decisions and incur convex losses, with the objective of collectively minimizing regret with respect to the global average loss function.
+\paragraph{Distributed optimization and gossiping.} Our framework builds on the established line of work on gossip protocols \citep{xiao2004fast, boyd2006randomized}.
+Gossip is used to aggregate information over a communication network when each agent can only exchange information with its neighbors.
+Due to their simplicity, gossip algorithms have become a standard technique in distributed optimization.
+Early work on distributed convex optimization leveraged gossip (peer-to-peer) communication to achieve consensus and optimize a global objective.
+In classic setups, each agent holds a local convex cost and they seek to minimize the sum of costs without a central coordinator.
+For example, \citet{nedic2009distributed} developed a distributed method where agents repeatedly take gradient steps on local functions and gossip their updates with neighbors, guaranteeing convergence to the global optimum.
+Building on such consensus ideas, \citet{duchi2011dual} proposed a distributed dual averaging algorithm using gossip at each iteration to share gradient information.
+This method provided rigorous convergence rate bounds in terms of the network spectral properties (e.g., the second-largest eigenvalue of the gossip matrix).
+In distributed optimization \citet{scaman2019optimal} identified optimal algorithms and matching lower bounds for decentralized convex optimization, including the convex and strongly convex. \paragraph{Distributed online convex optimization.} Distributed online convex optimization (D-OCO) studies a network of agents that sequentially make decisions and incur convex losses, with the objective of collectively minimizing regret with respect to the global average loss function.
 In the full-information setting, each agent observes the entire loss function (or gradient) after making their decision, allowing the use of powerful online learning algorithms in a decentralized manner.
 The pioneering work of \cite{yan2012distributed, hosseini2013online} extend OGD and dual average into the D-OCO setting and achieve $\order(N^{1/4} \rho^{-1/2} \sqrt{T})$ regret bound.
 Nearly optimal regret bounds $\otil(\rho^{-1/4}\sqrt{T})$ for convex functions have been established by \citet{wan2024nearly} using an accelerated gossip strategy, see also \citet{liu2011accelerated,ye2023heterogeneous}.
 They also provide $\Omega(\rho^{-1/4}\sqrt{T})$ lower regret bounds for convex loss functions.
 For comprehensive surveys on D-OCO, we refer the readers to \citet{li2023survey} and \citet{yuan2024multi}.